Cody Bogard CJF APF: Owner/Farrier

 I joined Dixie’s Farrier Service at the beginning of 2017 and immediately grew to love their mission and passion.
 I have learned so much from this job and am continually learning to best serve our clients and horses.
 I cannot contain my excitement for what is to come for this wonderful company.

-Other things I enjoy are photography, drawing, volunteering, music, and being a therapeutic riding instructor.
+Other things I enjoy are photography, volunteering, and being a therapeutic riding instructor.